you are here : home/ISOC/C++ Dump Analysis

 Overview

-This 3 day course is designed to complement the ISOC Dump Analysis and is basically an extended version of that class.
-It allows extra time to cover subjects such as C++ linkage, descriptors and DLL Dump Analysis.
-If you use a 'mixed' C/C++ development environment this is the class for you.
+This 3 day course is designed to give an in depth knowledge of dump analysis in the C/C++ environment.
 The course can be customised to individual customer requirements by including customer dumps, listing and build scripts in the notes and customer dumps for the exercises.

 Pre-requisites

-The syllabus is designed for TPF developers who have prior TPF 4.1 Dump Analysis experience and understand the layout of a formatted TPF dump.
-Students should ideally be proficient in coding programs in ISOC.
+The syllabus is designed for z/TPF developers who have prior z/TPF Dump Analysis experience and understand the layout of a formatted TPF dump.
+Students should ideally be proficient in coding programs in C or C++.

 Audience

-Programmers who are required to read and analyse dumps from programs written using C/C++ in a TPF environment
+Programmers who are required to read and analyse dumps from programs written using C/C++ in a z/TPF environment

 Student Numbers